 Education in Bangladesh

 The Bangladeshi education system is one of the largest in the world with 21.9 million children in kindergartens and primary schools.
-Education spending accounts for 12% of national budget, equivalent to 2% of GDP.
+Education spending accounts for 14.4% of national budget, which correspond to 2% of GDP.

 - Learning outcomes